 ASME’s piping code provides specifications for the design requirements of high pressure piping.
 This is to ensure that the pipe can safely meet the demands and stresses that will be placed on it while in service.
 The code also sets standards for material selection, support design, thermal expansion, examination, and testing.

 Corrosion resistance is a major factor for pipe fabrication.
 The corrosion resistance required affects the pipe wall thickness and the selection of pipe materials.
-ASME uses different subsections to address corrosion allowance for different piping specifications (PS).
+An ASME pipe process uses different subsections to address corrosion allowance for different piping specifications (PS).
 These are specified by the PS-number.

 Pressure testing is crucial to ensure the integrity and performance of your piping assembly.
 ASME sets hydrostatic test limits that specify different minimum test pressure specifications for different design pressures and temperatures.
 Hydrostatic testing may need to be performed on fittings, valves, and instruments separately to ensure compliance.